bagelquant/bagelquant.github.io/_pages/projects/projects.md

 ## Bagel Series

-`Bagel` is a series of projects that aim to provide a comprehensive quant research and trading platform.
+bagelquant provides a series of projects that aim to provide a comprehensive quant research and trading platform.
 The projects are written in Python and are open-source.

 The projects are designed to be modular and can be used independently or together.
 Separate the concerns of data, strategy, and execution, the projects provide a clear separation of concerns, making it easy to develop and extend the platform.